JuliaLang/www.julialang.org/community/index.md

 QQ is a more convenient chat service for users in China: [About QQ](http://www.imqq.com/?lang=1033)/[QQchat](http://qqchat.qq.com/).
 The following are some QQ groups for Julia users and developers:

 * Julia learners – discussions around the usage of Julia: ID 254087649
-* JuliaLang China – discussions around the develop of Julia community in China: ID 188374671
+* JuliaLang China – discussions around the development of Julia community in China: ID 188374671
 * USTC (University of Science and Technology of China) Julia User Group: ID 316628299

 To join a QQ group, search for a QQ ID in the Tencent QQ service software or app.